-- 2. Enter the following information from the Forcepoint CASB fulfillment letter:
+- 2. Enter the following information from th DLP Cloud Applications fulfillment letter:

 - a.
 The Access key ID

 - b.
 The Access key secret for the account

 - c.
 The Service URL

-- 3. Click OK.
+- Click OK.

 The connection process is initiated.
 This may take some time to complete.